aduth/hpq/README.md

 # hpq

 A utility to parse and query HTML into an object shape.
+Heavily inspired by [gdom](https://github.com/syrusakbary/gdom).

 ## Example